Esri/cad-bim-scripts/Samples/Update Scene Layers from a Folder of CAD and BIM/readme.md

-# Share and Update SLPKs from File Folders
+# Update Scene Layers from a Folder of CAD and BIM

 Create, share, and replace existing web scene layers for a collection of updated CAD and BIM files.